 If you are craving a bit of old Warhammer, a Cities of Sigmar warband would be a perfect candidate to make as a crossover warband you can use in both Warcry and another skirmish game (like Mordheim or Frostgrave).

-- Pulverising Strike (Double, Destroyer runemark) Add damage points to each critical hit from the next melee attack action made by this fighter.
+- Pulverising Strike (Double, Destroyer runemark): Add up to 3 to the damage for each critical hit from the next melee attack action.

-- Form Shieldwall (Double, all Leaders) Improve Toughness of all fighters with the Bulwark runemark in an area around this fighter.
+- Form Shieldwall (Double, all Leaders): +1 Toughness to all fighters with the Bulwark runemark while around the leader.

 Fighter types for the Cities of Sigmar Shieldbands Warband